The $2 billion digital 'ram-raids': Inside the scams - fraudsters targeting your money

 The Financial Markets Authority launched a similar campaign using Tom Sainsbury.

 And the Banking Association is supporting a new, independent NZ Herald editorial series, which will speak to victims, reveal the lengths the scammers will go to trick consumers and quiz the experts on how they’re trying to fight back.
-We’ll investigate the scope of the issue, speak to those trying to combat scammers on the frontline - and offer tips and advice on how to avoid being scammed.
+We’re investigating the scope of the issue, speaking to those trying to combat scammers on the frontline, and offering tips and advice on how to avoid being scammed.

 MBIE also launched a Fraud Awareness Week in November.